rusins/portfolzio/README.md

 directory.

 The server observes the directory for changes and refreshes periodically to reflect those changes.
-Lower-sized preview images are generated for the images using ???
+Lower-sized preview images are generated for the images using imagemagick.

 ## Dependencies